-If you leave food (especially fruit) in your tent, monkeys might well tear the tent down.
-Present only in a handful of African countries, chimps and gorillas are potentially dangerous, but only likely to be encountered on a guided forest walk, where you should obey your guide’s instructions at all times.
+Found in a handful of places, wild chimps and mountain gorillas (not habituated to humans) are potentially dangerous primates.
+But you are only likely to encounter them on a guided forest walk, where you should always obey your guide’s instructions.

-In areas where large predators are still reasonably common, sleeping in a sealed tent practically guarantees your safety — but don’t sleep with your head sticking out or you risk being decapitated through predatorial curiosity, and never store meat in the tent.
+Sleeping in a sealed tent practically guarantees your safety in areas where large predators are common.
+However, don’t sleep with your head sticking out—you will risk being decapitated through predatorial curiosity.
+And never store meat in the tent.

-Good walking boots protect against the 50% of snakebites that occur below the ankle, and long trousers help deflect bites higher on the leg.
-But lethal bites are a rarity — in South Africa, which boasts its fair share of venomous snakes, more people are killed by lightning than creepy snakes.
+Good walking boots protect against the 50% of snakebites below the ankle, and long trousers help deflect bites higher on the leg.
+But lethal venomous bites are a rarity in Uganda; more people die from food poisoning than creepy snakes.

-When all’s said and done, Africa’s most dangerous non-bipedal creature, and exponentially so, is the malaria-carrying mosquito.
-Humans, particularly when behind a steering wheel, come in a close second!
+When all’s said and done, Uganda’s most dangerous non-bipedal creature, and exponentially so, is the malaria-carrying mosquito.
+Humans, particularly behind a steering wheel, come in a close second!